learningOrchestra/mlToolKits/readme.md

 With learningOrchestra, you can:

-* use the Database API to load dataset(CSV), convert it to JSON and store in MongoDB.
-* build prediction models with different classifiers simultaneously with Model builder API.
+* Load a dataset from an URL (in CSV format).
+* Accomplish several pre-processing tasks with this dataset.
 * create highly customised model predictions against a specific dataset by providing their own pre-processing code.
+* build prediction models with different classifiers simultaneously using a spark cluster transparently.

 And so much more!
 Check the [usage section](#usage) for more.